GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

   - HTTPS - Allow HTTPS traffic from anywhere(0.0.0.0/0).
   - HTTP - Allow HTTP traffic from anywhere (0.0.0.0/0).
 - Configure Storage to be 20 GiB.
-- Continue through the setup keeping the defaults launch the instance.
+- Continue through the setup keeping the defaults and launch the instance.

 # Login to your EC2 via SSh